numba/numba/docs/source/dev.rst

 * numba/closures

-    Implements closures for numba, see :ref:`closures` below.
+    Implements closures for numba.
+See :ref:`closures` and :ref:`closureimpl` below for how they work.

 * numba/support